milos-p-lab/MarkdownGuideHtmlConverter/README.md

 ## ℹ️ About

+⚡ **Fast .NET converter for Markdown (.md) and AmigaGuide (.guide) files to HTML.**

-**MarkdownGuideHtmlConverter** is a lightweight and fast **C# library** for converting **Markdown to HTML5** and **AmigaGuide to HTML5**.
+MarkdownGuideHtmlConverter is a lightweight and fast C# library for converting Markdown to HTML5 and AmigaGuide to HTML5.
 It’s designed to be:

 - Fully **HTML5-compliant**
 - Extremely fast, with no external dependencies
 - Simple to integrate into any **.NET** or **.NET Framework** application

-Unlike many large tools (like Pandoc), this converter is implemented in a **single C# file** and can be embedded directly into your project (console, desktop or web application) without needing complex installations or external libraries.
+Unlike many large tools (like *Pandoc*), this converter is implemented in a **single C# file** and can be embedded directly into your project (console, desktop or web application) without needing complex installations or external libraries.

-It supports almost all core **Markdown syntax**, including headings, lists, links, images, code blocks, inline formatting, and tables.
+It supports almost all core Markdown syntax, including headings, lists, links, images, code blocks, inline formatting, and tables.
 It also includes **XSS-safe conversion**, making it suitable for web applications.

 The AmigaGuide converter is ideal for developers working with **retro-computing** documents or legacy help files.